gulpjs/glob-stream/README.md

 });
 ```

 You can pass a single one of these (or an array with any combination).
 All given must match for the file to be returned.
+Optional options argument is passed directly to [node-glob](https://github.com/isaacs/node-glob)

-1. Function
+#### Function

 ```javascript
 var stream = gs.create(["./files/**/*.coffee", function(path){